sa3305/rl/index.md

 ## Upcoming deadlines (New)
 * Lab 1 due on March 1
 * Project proposals due on March 8.
+Here is some [Guidance on selecting a project topic](projects.md) Project are expected to be conducted in teams of size 2 to 3 except for special circumstances.

 ## Course requirements
 (Course requirements are subject to change based on class size) <br>